bryanem32/hyperv_vm_creator/README.md

 # YouTube Video of Programs in action
 https://www.youtube.com/watch?v=MmZiHnfRjbc
 # Requirements
+- Host PC that is capable of Virtualization
+  1. Intel-based: Enable in the BIOS **Intel Virtualization Technology, Intel VT, VT-x, or Virtualization Extensions**
+  2. AMD-based: Enable in the BIOS **AMD-V or AMD SVM**
 - Windows 10 or 11 ISO Install.
 Save as an **".iso"** file
-- Hyper-V Host (Main PC) needs to be Windows 10/11 Pro Edition
+- Hyper-V Host (Main PC) needs to be Windows 10/11 **Pro Edition**
 - VMs can be Windows 10/11 Home or Pro Edition
-- GPU Partitioning require driver support for WDDM 2.5 (NVIDIA GTX 10-Series or newer, AMD RX Vega or newer)
+- GPU Partitioning require driver support for WDDM 2.5 (**NVIDIA GTX 10-Series or newer, AMD RX Vega or newer**)
+- **IMPORTANT:** If using an AMD-based CPU, it is recommended to disable the integrated graphics adapter in the BIOS.
+GPU Partitioning might utilize the AMD Integrated GPU instead of the discreet GPU
 # 1. Hyper-V VM Creator
 Right-click the program and select **Run As Administrator**.
 ## Parameters